3 one-hour webinars –

 These webinars are free to our Affiliate+ members.

-Did you miss our recent Behavioral Health—Strategic Design Innovations that Improve Treatment Outcomes, Safety and the Bottom Line in Baltimore?
+Did you miss our recent Design for Patient and Staff Safety: A Systems Approach Workshop in Chicago?
 Or did you attend the workshop but wanted to provide your staff with some of the key learnings as well?
-For anyone who wants to learn more about how to incorporate the best and latest design solutions to address today’s growing mental health and substance abuse crises, we have developed this Behavioral Health Webinar day that features five of the workshop speakers and their presentations.
+For anyone who wants to learn more about a systems-based approach to patient and staff safety, we have developed this Safety Webinar day that features three of the workshop speakers and their presentations.
 You can attend each webinar as an individual or as a group or you can purchase all three as an individual or group.

 To attend all three webinars as an individual is $175.00 or as a group is $400.00 (excludes any member discount), just register above.